Looking for an Employer of Record in the Philippines? Here’s What You Need to Know

 Background check in the Philippines

-A background check is standard practice for employers hiring in the Philippines.
-It’s not a legal requirement (unless hiring in certain industries, like childcare), but it’s an essential part of due diligence.
+A background check is standard practice for employers engaging talent in the Philippines.
+It may not be a legal requirement, but it’s considered an essential part of due diligence.

 Employment termination in the Philippines